For New Students

 - I reserved a room in the residence hall.
 Can I stay there during International Student Orientation?
 If so, how soon can I move in?

-Although University Residence Halls officially open later, international students who will be attending International Student Orientation and who have made arrangements to live on campus will be permitted to check in to their residence halls beginning on Saturday, August 17 and Sunday, August 18 from 2:00 p.m. - 8:00 p.m.
-No check-ins will be permitted before August 17.
+Although University Residence Halls officially open later, international students who will be attending International Student Orientation and who have made arrangements to live on campus will be permitted to check in to their residence halls beginning on Monday, January 20, 2014 from 9:00 a.m. - 8:00 p.m.
+No check-ins will be permitted before January 20.
 There will be a charge for early check-in; the charge is $35 per night and will be billed directly to your student account.

 If you choose to stay in the residence halls during International Student Orientation, be aware that the halls will not be officially open and, therefore, there will be few students staying there and limited residence hall staff to assist you.